cssnano/cssnano/CONTRIBUTING.md

 ## How can I contribute to cssnano's code?

 Since version 4, we develop in a monorepo.
 This is because a lot of transforms overlap with each other; it's easier to test them together.
-Other than this, you'll need Node.js, yarn & git installed.
+Other than this, you'll need Node.js, pnpm & git installed.
 Then, you can run these commands to get the repository set up:

 ```
 git clone git@github.com:cssnano/cssnano.git
 cd cssnano
-yarn install
+pnpm install
 ```

 You can run the tests with:

 ```
-yarn test
+pnpm test
 ```

 We recommend that you look in the issue tracker to find anything tagged